diagrid-labs/catalyst-tetris/README.md

 We save user state as JSON objects in Redis with the key being the username.
 We query the top 20 players by wins using Dapr's state Query API.
 For this capability, Redis needs the RediSearch and RedisJSON modules loaded.
-I didn't find an arm64 container image with these modules on the Internet, so we need to build our own here.
+We didn't find an arm64 container image with these modules on the Internet, so we need to build our own here.

-Dapr (components-contrib) is also currently bugged when querying RedisJSON so we include a patch fix and build & run our own daprd binary.
-We should contribute this fix upstream and promote the patch in Catalyst.

 ## More information
 Do you want to try out Catalyst?
 Sign up for the [private beta](https://pages.diagrid.io/catalyst-early-access-waitlist)!
 Want to learn more about Catalyst?
 Join the [Diagrid Discourse](https://community.diagrid.io/) where application developers share knowledge on building distributed applications.
 Have you built something with Catalyst?
 Post it in the [Built with Catalyst](https://community.diagrid.io/t/built-with-catalyst/23) topic and get your item featured in the Diagrid newsletter.